nicklemmon/recipes/_recipes/pressure-cooker-korean-beef-tacos.md

 source:			cookiesandcups.com

 #=== Stuff for the ingredients list ===#
-ingredients:	4 pounds bottom roast (cut in to cubes), salt and pepper, 2 tablespoons olive oil, 1 cup beef broth, 1/2 cup soy sauce, 5 cloves garlic (minced), 1 tablespoon fresh grated ginger, 1 pear or Granny Smith apple, juice of one large orange
+ingredients:
+  - 4 pounds bottom roast (cut in to cubes)
+  - salt and pepper
+  - 2 tablespoons olive oil
+  - 1 cup beef broth
+  - 1/2 cup soy sauce
+  - 5 cloves garlic (minced)
+  - 1 tablespoon fresh grated ginger
+  - 1 pear or Granny Smith apple
+  - juice of one large orange
 ---

 1. Season the cubed roast liberally with salt and pepper.